fchoi0505/Wine_Ratings_Prices/README.md

 For the database, we will be using one main table to reflect the final, cleansed dataset with the intention to build another table in PostgreSQL that groups the countries within the cleansed data set into self-defined regions.
 These two tables are then joined for data analysis work included in the Tableau dashboard.

-    The main, cleansed data set contains the following fields:<br>
+    The main, cleansed data set contains the following fields:
-    country<br/>
-    wine_type<br/>
-    price_dollars<br/>
-    ratings_points<br/>
+    country
+    wine_type
+    price_dollars
+    ratings_points

-- This table will be used for our machine learning model & we anticipate to only pass through numerical values.
+> This table will be used for our machine learning model & we anticipate to only pass through numerical values.

-    The second, country_regions data set contains the following fields:<br>
+      The second, country_regions data set contains the following fields: country
-    country<br/>
-    region<br/>
+      region

-- We have classified the countries into regions and anticipate joining tables by the country column to run additional metrics.
+> We have classified the countries into regions and anticipate joining tables by the country column to run additional metrics.

 The BRD screenshot below reflects both tables and the table join created in PostgreSQL.